steffenvan/Ai2-Project-new/README.md

 ## Data

 This folder should contain the files and folders.
-They can be retrieved [here](https://drive.google.com/drive/folders/1c2yp5YUgS-OlUb5p7xIDLPlMMOVLsbIX):
+They can be retrieved [here](https://drive.google.com/drive/folders/1c2yp5YUgS-OlUb5p7xIDLPlMMOVLsbIX).

+The are found in the file `data.zip`.

 ## Similarity values:
 An abstract and its similarity values (dice, jaccard, cosine, WMD) can be shown by running `frame_similarity.py`.